Review of Academic Progress for Undergraduate Students

-Because the goal of education is for a student to earn a degree, failure to meet minimum academic progress for at least two consecutive semesters is a clear indication that this goal is being offset by other more pressing issues.
+Because the goal of education is for a student to earn a degree, failure to meet minimum academic progress is a clear indication that this goal is being offset by other more pressing issues.
 Identifying and resolving these issues is important and necessary for success in the classroom.
 The following questions may be considered in an effort to aid the re-evaluation process:

 - Did I select the right major of study?

 - Is my work or other outside activities interfering with my study time?